How to Qualify SEO Vendors?

 A good company will need a range of tools to cover all their bases in the SEO process.
 Reporting tools are important to monitor processes.
 It’s fine if these are automated but they should be able to confirm how they measure analytics and keyword rankings at least.

 Link building is the next one.
 Tools here allow the mass creation of links and the use of proxies.
 An SEO company without good tools in this area will likely be very inefficient.

 Technical tools will let a company health check a website in a short space of time, and identify key faults to work on.
 If they come out with a rapid audit process that goes into high detail, then it’s likely they have some good tools at hand to help.

 Research tools are the last on hand.
 While this is good for identifying clients it also helps once work is secured as it can make tasks like keyword research easier.

 It should be second nature for a company to confirm what they use in these areas.
 They’re all critical so beware if an unclear answer is given.

 This is the most popular title given to all those spam emails that flood your inbox on a regular basis and for good reason – it’s the exciting ultimate goal.

 The problem is that it’s a lie.
 No SEO company can guarantee page one, and any that makes such an offer is full of it.

-It’s not to say that a good company won’t get you there.
-It’s more that any guaranteeing it, particularly within a specific space of time, might be pulling the wool over your eyes in an attempt to get a new client.
+It’s not to say that good company won’t get you there.
+It’s more than any guaranteeing it, particularly within a specific space of time, might be pulling the wool over your eyes in an attempt to get a new client.

 Finally, penalties can be given with no warning.
 A good SEO will work around these without missing a beat.
 However, if you get correspondence from a new company that promises to give you 100% “uptime” on page one, you should be skeptical.
 You will need to either move on or drill them about what they exactly mean with that promise.